shellrider-games/cd-DFS/README.md

 The program will output the traversal order to a file with the same name as the input file, but with ".out" appended to the end.
 ## License

-This program is licensed under the MIT License.
+This program is licensed under the BSD 3-Clause License.
 See the LICENSE file for details.